lorenapuhl/autofluorescence-in-microscopical-data/README.md

 ## Project Overview

 This research project investigates the disturbing effect of *autofluorescence* in fluorescence microscopy.
-It refers to the natural emission of light by biological structures, blurring the signal obtained by the labelled feature of interest. other than the labeled feature over time in microscopy imaging of *Caenorhabditis elegans*.
+It refers to the natural emission of light by biological structures, blurring the signal obtained by the labelled feature of interest.
 As organisms age, autofluorescence increases and progressively obstructs the use fluoerescence microscopy.
+Results are compared with data obtained using bioluminescence microscopy, which is not subject to autofluorescence.

-- **Model organism**: Transgenic strains of *C. elegans* with mNeonGreen-labelled touch receptor neurons.
-Ideally, fluorescence microsocopy should only reveal labelled features, i.e. in this case, the denoted neurons
+- **Model organism**: Transgenic strains of *Caenorhabditis elegans* with mNeonGreen-labelled touch-receptor neurons.
+Ideally, fluorescence microsocopy should only reveal labelled features, i.e. the denoted neurons.
 - **Imaging techniques**: Fluorescence microscopy vs. bioluminescence microscopy
 - **Age progression**: Samples imaged at different developmental stages to assess autofluorescence accumulation.
 Autofluorescence the emossion of light by biological structures other than the labelled feature.
 This blurs and covers the signals of interest (touch-receptor neurons in our case).
 - **Analysis**: Spatial intensity distributions and signal quantification across body parts.